Harvesting Spirit: An Exploration of Indigenous Food Sovereignty

 Rockies Explorations are based in Canmore, Alberta, traditionally known as Châ Ûpchîchîyen Kudebi by the Îyârhe Nakoda.
 Throughout the program we will travel through the Treaty 7 region of Southern Alberta, the traditional territories of the Îyârhe Nakoda Nations, Niitsitapi Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina and the Métis Nation of Alberta (Rocky View Métis District).

-The Howl Experience is pleased to provide an 6-day “Harvesting Spirit” Exploration program for Indigenous and non-Indigenous youth, ages 17-35.
-Harvesting Spirit is an Indigenous food sovereignty youth program, where participants will learn Stoney Nakoda values, beliefs, traditional and contemporary food processes and practices.
-This opportunity will use both Indigenous and western Knowledge Systems to deepen youth’s understanding and participation in Indigenous food sovereignty issues and practices.
-Through a relationship-based and a primarily land-based learning approach, participants will learn first hand from Stoney Nakoda community Elders, leaders and Knowledge Keepers on their perspectives of sustainability and resilience from the front lines of reconciliation, climate change, and community identity restoration, preservation and protection.
+The Howl Experience is pleased to provide a 6-day “Harvesting Spirit” Exploration program for Indigenous and non-Indigenous youth, ages 17-35.
+Harvesting Spirit is an Indigenous food sovereignty youth program where participants will learn Stoney Nakoda values, beliefs, traditional and contemporary food processes and practices.
+This opportunity will use both Indigenous and Western Knowledge Systems to deepen youth’s understanding and participation in Indigenous food sovereignty issues and practices.
+Through a relationship-based and primarily land-based learning approach, participants will learn firsthand from Stoney Nakoda community Elders, leaders and Knowledge Keepers on their perspectives of sustainability and resilience from the front lines of reconciliation, climate change, and community identity restoration, preservation and protection.

 Program highlights.